Metallurgical Co. of China (OTCMKTS:MLLUY) Reaches New 1-Year High at $3.69

-Metallurgical Co. of China Ltd. (OTCMKTS:MLLUY)’s stock price hit a new 52-week high on Tuesday .
-The stock traded as high as $3.69 and last traded at $3.69, with a volume of 0 shares changing hands.
+Metallurgical Co. of China Ltd. (OTCMKTS:MLLUY) shares reached a new 52-week high on Monday .
+The company traded as high as $3.69 and last traded at $3.69, with a volume of 0 shares trading hands.
 The stock had previously closed at $3.69.

 About Metallurgical Co. of China (OTCMKTS:MLLUY)